nikitavoloboev/data/writing/writing.md

 ## Know what to write next

-I mark articles I am working on now or plan to work on next with tags like `#now` or `#next`.
+I mark articles I am working on now or plan to work on next with `#now` tag.
 This then makes searching and opening the article I am currently working on a breeze.

 ![](https://i.imgur.com/1S8lUVX.png)